ChrisP223/MPU-Gyroscope/README.md

 ### Yaw
 Yaw has no accelerometer reference, gravity is vertical so it can't tell you which way you're facing.
 It's pure gyro integration with a manually measured bias removed at startup.
-Drift is unavoidable without a magnetometer.
+Drift is unavoidable without a magnetometer. :(

 The MPU6050_tockn library's `calcGyroOffsets()` was found to overcorrect the Z axis, zeroing out gz entirely.
-The fix: zero the library offsets with `setGyroOffsets(0,0,0)`, then measure gz bias manually over 500 samples at startup.
+The fix is to zero the library offsets with `setGyroOffsets(0,0,0)`, then measure gz bias manually

 ### Noise
 Raw accelerometer angles jump around a lot during fast motion.
-The filter cleans this up, though it can be slightly slow to react to very quick movements.
+The filter cleans this up but it can be slightly slow to react to very quick movements.

 ### Gyroscope Drift
-Small measurement errors accumulate over time, causing angle estimates to drift.
-Yaw is worst affected since roll and pitch have accelerometer correction to pull them back.
+Small measurement errors accumulate over time, causing angle estimates to drift

 ### Rate
 Loop runs at 50ms.
 Slow movements are captured well.
 Very fast rotations may be depicted worse.